-Much of the Netherlands is situated below sea level.
-In addition, our country is criss-crossed by major rivers.
-The Netherlands is therefore vulnerable to flooding.
-As a result of climate change and sea level rise, we will see higher water levels more often.
-The high water in Limburg in July 2021 made it clear once again that an unremitting focus on flood risk management is crucial in the Netherlands.
+A third of the Netherlands is situated below sea level.
+Our country is criss-crossed by major rivers.
+And so the Netherlands is vulnerable to flooding.
+As a result of climate change, the sea level is rising and we will see higher river discharges more often.
+An ongoing focus on flood risk management in the Netherlands is crucial to maintain good protection against floods.
 In order to meet the targets for flood risk management by 2050, the Netherlands must make haste.

-Without flood defences such as our dikes, dunes and storm surge barriers, sixty percent of the Netherlands would be regularly inundated.
-That area is home to approximately nine million people and this is where approximately seventy percent of the Gross National Product is earned.
+Without flood defences, such as our dikes, dunes and storm surge barriers, 60% of the Netherlands would be regularly inundated.
+That area is home to approximately nine million people and this is where approximately 70% of the Gross Domestic Product is earned.
 So sound flood risk management is extremely important.

 National Water Programme, Sand Decision and Delta Plan